An investor's guide to the sector and its regulations.

 Paul McGinness leads the firm's Government Industry Group and is Managing Partner of our Canberra office.
-He has been advising corporate and public clients for 24 years in relation to intellectual property commercialisation, collaborative joint ventures, information technology, privacy and complex procurement and contracting.
+He has been advising corporate and public sector clients for 26 years in relation to intellectual property commercialisation, collaborative joint ventures, information technology, privacy and complex procurement and contracting.
 He specialises in advising clients in the health, government, resources, energy and agribusiness sectors.

 In complex, sensitive projects Paul assists clients to take a risk management approach focussed on the client's objectives to find options that are practical to implement.